Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 Case Example: How Shaping Works

-2. Reinforce any movement toward the cat door.
+2. Any movement toward the cat door.

 Using the plan above, we see how a complex behavior can be broken down into manageable steps that slowly build on the behavior.
-Shaping is an extremely useful tool for training cats, but even more success can be achieved when pairing shaping with other training tools
+Shaping is an extremely useful tool for training cats, but even more success can be achieved when pairing shaping with other training tools.

 Luring